minqiaowang/hybrid-adg/failover-and-reinstate/failover-and-reinstate.md

 SQL>
 ```

-2. Setup database flashback on.
+2. If the Flashback is not enable.
+You need setup database flashback on, otherwise you couldn't reinstate the primary after the failover.

 ```
 SQL> shutdown immediate;